History of Thyme

 Come, ease the troubles of my mind."

-Thyme was at the center a a favorite vision-enducing love potion.
-On St. Luke's Day, October 18th, young girls were to observe the tradition recommended below in a quotation from one of our resources:
+Thyme was a key ingredient of a favorite vision-inducing love potion.
+On St. Luke’s Day, October 18th, young girls were to do the following:

 'St Luke, St. Luke, be kind to me,